gabriel4649/JMdictDB/doc/README.txt

 Windows, the Gnu make program is required to use the Makefile.
 See the top-level directory README.txt for more information.

-The database diagram was constructed using Dia (an Open Source Visio-like diagranmming tool).
+The first version of the database diagram was created with postgresql_autodoc v1.40 but after intitial creation it was/is maintained independently with Dia (an Open Source Visio-like diagramming tool).
 Dia is available for Windows but the schema.dia file here was created on a Linux system and looks horrible when opened in Dia under Windows.
 So "make schema" should be done on a Linux system unless you want to manually adjust the positions of everything in the diagram on Windows.